eb3 visa processing time

 What is the Overall EB-3 Processing Time?

-The PERM Labor Certification Process can take as little as 6 to 9 months after the ETA-9089 application is filed.
+The PERM Labor Certification Process can take as little as 6 months and as long as 12 months after the ETA-9089 application is filed.
 This does not include the 30 days of recruitment required and the 30 days that need to pass after the end of the recruitment before applying.
 Here is the breakdown:

-• The advertisement and recruitment process usually takes at least two months.
+• The advertisement and recruitment process usually takes at least 2 months.

-• After submitting the request for the labor certification, it usually takes four to six months for the DOL to come to a decision.
+• After submitting the request for the labor certification, it usually takes 6 to 8 months for the DOL to come to a decision.

 NOTE: If your employer is audited, it could extend the processing time up to a year and a half.

-Under normal circumstances, the I-140 petition takes about six months to process without premium processing.
-However, if the USCIS sees that your priority date will not be current for some time, your petition may be pushed back to a date that is closer to your priority date.
-If your employer uses premium processing, the I-140 will be processed within 15 calendar days.
+According to USCIS data, the I-140 petition takes about 7.6 months to process without premium processing.
+However, if the USCIS sees that your priority date will not be current for some time, your petition may be pushed back to a date that is closer to your priority date and may take closer to 12 months to process.
+If your employer uses premium processing, the I-140 will be processed and receive a decision within 15 calendar days.

-It may also take four to six months for your I-485 to be processed.
-There is no way to expedite this processing time.
-Sometimes, it may also take longer than six months depending on the service center in charge of your case.
-To get the most accurate sense of EB3 visa processing time, use the USCIS processing time tool.
+According to USCIS data (FY 2025), the processing time for I-485 employment-based adjustment of status applications is 6.9 months.
+Unfortunately, there is no way to expedite this processing time.
+Sometimes, it may also take longer depending on the service center in charge of your case.
+To get the most accurate sense of your I-485 processing time, please use the USCIS processing time tool.

 Adjustment of Status vs Consular Processing